MetOffice/cloudteam-module-securityhub/README.md

 ```

 ### Creating a feature environment
-1. Create three artifact buckets in each of the three regions in the ops central test account of the Test AWS Organisation (148790130844), one in each region
+1. Deploy the pre-reqs and resources CloudFormation Stacks in the ops central test account of the
-2. Deploy the CloudFormation stacks using the following deploy script:
+ Test AWS Organisation (148790130844), using the following script:
-in the ops central test account of the Test AWS Organisation (148790130844):
 ```bash
 $ bash ./deploy.sh .env
 ```